 Print

-This recipe combines two affordable, easy-to-find ingredients: ground beef and zucchini, in one quick skillet dinner.
-It’s high in protein and high in fiber, and can be on the table in less than 30 minutes.
+This recipe combines affordable, easy-to-find ingredients for a quick skillet dinner that’s high in protein and fiber, and can be on the table in less than 30 minutes.

 Servings: 4-6 (8 cups total) 1x